DragonetMC/Dragonet-Legacy/README.md

 You may download pre-compiled binaries at our website:
 [http://is.gd/BfGs2D](http://is.gd/BfGs2D)<br>
 We are hosting files on MEGA.go.nz so it is very stable and secure. <br>

+#Credits
+Dragonet software: A universal Minecraft server that supports both Minecraft for PC and Minecraft: Pocket Edition.
+GlowStone software: A Minecraft server that written from zero and no Mojang code included.